vsilva472/jquery-ensure-max-length/README.md

     </script>
  ```
  ### Changing separator
-You can also changing the separator / to wherever symbol or word you want.
-In this sample a are changing the "/" to " of ".
+You can also change the separator `/` to wherever symbol or word you want.
+In this sample a are changing the `/` to ` of `.
  ```
     /**
      * Changing separator